- Off Armageddon Reef

 There had been some dissenting members among the original settlers, who had believed that suppression of technology was wrong, and that the inhabitants of the planet should know about the alien threat, and plan to counter it.
 This group had brought an android from Earth, intending that this android might return the world to the correct path.

 This android has the memories and personality of a woman, Nimue Alban, who had died in space near Earth, fighting the Gbaba.
 The android remains deactivated in a hidden base until about 1000 years after settlement.
-Then once she wakes up, and learns of the current situation, she decides to take on a male persona, and becomes Merlin Athrawes.
+Then once she wakes up, and learns of the current situation, she decides to take on a male persona (the android body has the capability of significantly changing its appearance), and becomes Merlin Athrawes.
 Merlin had been provided with a great deal of high technology.
 He decides that his best strategy is to help Charis in its conflict with the Church, and to encourage the nation’s development of technology.

 The series is very detailed.
-It includes lots of details about manufacture of weapons and ships, and details of sea battles.
+It includes lots of details about manufacture of weapons and ships, and details of sea and land battles.
 There are many characters, and their names are spelt strangely (although many of these are familiar names, spelt and pronounced slightly differently).
 There are maps at the beginning of each book, and list of names and a glossary at the end of each book, which are necessary to consult to keep things straight.
+(The list of names disappears from “At the Sign of Triumph” onwards.
+Supposedly David Weber is going to include them on his website, but I haven’t found them there yet.
+But there are characters listed on the Safehold Wiki.)

 Except for the first book in the series, the titles of all the others are taken from Christian hymns.